Written by Louise Wright

 Compact cameras are characterised by their small size, and their ‘all in one’ build with lens attached.
 These cameras are often referred to as ‘fixed lens’ cameras, as you can’t take the lens off.

-There’s a wide range of compact camera models to choose from; however, at CameraPro we only stock the best quality compact cameras with excellent picture quality (some entry level compact cameras aren’t really better than your mobile phone).
+Compact cameras have a wide range of models to choose from, however at CameraPro we only stock the best quality compact cameras with excellent picture quality (some entry level compact camera’s aren’t really better than your mobile phone).
 Top quality compact cameras will produce images as good as you’d get from some entry level DSLRs.

-Compact cameras are versatile; use them while travelling, do street photography or take them to a party on Saturday night.
-Some models are also waterproof—perfect for snorkelling trips (or Saturday night parties).
+Compact cameras are versatile – take them travelling, do street photography or take them to a party on Saturday night.
+Some models are also waterproof, perfect for snorkelling trips (or Saturday night parties).

 Anyone wanting a small sized camera to put in your back pocket.
-Compact cameras are also good for beginners as they have fewer buttons, and often have a variety of automatic modes.
+Compact cameras are also good for beginners as they have less buttons, and often have a variety of “Auto” modes.

 Want to capture all the adventures life throws at you, no matter the conditions?
 An action camera could be a great choice for you.

-Action cameras are typically very small in size and built to withstand the harshest of conditions.
+Action cameras are typically very small in size, and are built to withstand the harshest of conditions.

-Capture the action with a super wide angle view!
-Take it snowboarding or attach it to your dog’s collar.
+Capture the action in a super wide angle view!
+Take it snowboarding or attach it to you dog’s collar.

-Action cameras are great for beginners as they are easy to use (though they create a very different look from a standard camera due to their fixed wide angle view and limited manual controls).
+Action cameras are great for beginners as they are easy to use (but they create a very different look to a standard camera due to their fixed wide angle view and limited manual controls.)
 Action cameras are also a good choice for anyone starting out with capturing video.

-As you can see, the right camera for you is a blend of many factors including your intention, experience and budget.
+As you can see, the right camera is the result of many factors, including use, experience, budget and convenience.

 This post covers the basics of choosing which one is right for you.
-However, if you have any questions, we’re always happy to advise; at CameraPro we are all about helping every photographer, no matter where you are in your journey.
+However if you have any questions, we’re always happy to help – at CameraPro we are all about helping every photographer, no matter where you are in your journey.

 Want a simple explanation of what camera exposure settings mean?
-Check out our blog article, Playing with Light: Exposure 101.
+Click on through to this blog!